ssandrews/Smoldyn/docs/developer/SmoldynCodeDoc.rst

 The “documentation” directory contains original hand-written documentation files for Smoldyn, it’s utility programs, and the libraries that Smoldyn calls.
-Essentially all of this was written by me (Steve).
+Essentially all of these files were written by me (Steve).
 An exception is that the BioNetGen documentation is a published paper on BioNetGen by Faeder, Blinov, and Hlavacek.
 The documentation specifically for Smoldyn is within the Smoldyn subdirectory.
-Here are the User’s Manual, the LibSmoldyn user’s manual, and this programmers documentation, along with a few especially relevant published papers about Smoldyn.
+Here are the User’s Manual, figures for it, and this programmer’s documentation, along with a few especially relevant published papers about Smoldyn.
 Unfortunately, LaTeX requires far too many files for a single document, but that’s just how it is.

-In addition to the hand-written files, this includes SmoldynUsersManual.odt, which is an Open Document Text file.
-It’s identical to the SmoldynUsersManual.docx original, but was converted to an open document format.
-From an email from Dilawar: “The manual.docx is converted to an odt file using libreoffice.
-I then added the outline, links and other metadata to the odt file to make sure that rst has a proper table of content and outline.
-The generated PDF from the odt file also has in-document links.
-I didn’t want to tweak the docx file directly.
-I use libreoffice 7.0 and it works great.
-There may be few corner cases in formatting which needed tweaking.”

 The “docs” directory contains many things, which generally automate document conversion from the hand-written files in the documentation directory to rst and other file formats.
 These procedures are run through the “docs/CMakeLists.txt” file.
-It can be used as a submodule to the top-level cmake file (enabled by ``-DOPTION_DOC=ON``) or run as a standalone cmake project i.e., ``cd docs; cmake .; make docs``.
+It can be used as a submodule to the top-level cmake file (enabled by ``-DOPTION_DOCS=ON``) or run as a standalone cmake project i.e., ``cd docs; cmake .; make docs``.
 The CMakeLists.txt file does the following things: